 Have a conversation with your family.
 It is important to inform everyone in your family of your commitment to donate with Aeternitas Life.
 It is your family who will be responsible for contacting us at the time of death so your donation can proceed in a timely manner.
 If your wishes are unknown, your pledge may go unfulfilled.
 Donations that are delayed will also negatively impact the efficacy and quantity of the gifts that can be used for research or education.

 Aeternitas Life can accept registrations from residents of Oregon or Washington.
 Individuals who register with Aeternitas Life but pass away outside of Oregon or Washington cannot be accepted.
 In order to protect the safety of medical personnel, individuals with HIV, hepatitis B or C, tuberculosis, prion disease, hepatic disease, or antibiotic-resistance viral or bacterial infection cannot be accepted.
+Individuals with extensive surgeries or amputations may not be accepted.
 Furthermore, any individual who registers with Aeternitas Life but contracts an infectious, contagious, communicable or dangerous disease(s) before passing away cannot be accepted.
 In most cases, donations can be accepted up to a week after an individual has passed away.

 Aeternitas Life guarantees acceptance for preregistered individuals that have a proportionate height-weight ratio (BMI) and meet the criteria listed in the Terms and Conditions for Anatomical Donation and Cremation.
 We cannot guarantee acceptance for individuals who have not preregistered with our program.

 No, unlike some whole body donation programs, we will never unfairly reject your pledge to donate on the basis of your participation in an assisted dying program.